jaum1234/contact-book/README.md

 ## System Design

 Usually, I would organize the project by bounded contexts, following DDD practices.
 Each context would encapsulate a specific subdomain.
-So for example, I could have two bounded contexts: the `contact` context and the `address` context.
-If any authentication functionality was implemented, I could create an `iam` context.
+For that project, I would create the `Contact Management` context, which would include the `Contact` aggregate, composed of its attributes and the `Address` value object, the `ContactController`, responsible for handling HTTP requests related to contacts, and the `ContactService`, which would contain the business logic for managing contacts.

+If I were to extend the project, I would create the `IAM` context, which would contain the `User` aggregate, responsible for managing the user authentication and authorization.

 However, since laravel already has a very opinionated and layered structure, and time is short, I decided to stick to the default structure.